FedericoGianni/vue-template/README.md

 5. User authenticates with Keycloak (PKCE flow)
 6. Tokens are received:
    - **Access token** stored in memory
    - **Refresh token** stored in memory.
-It should be later stored as a secure, HttpOnly cookie (needs backend to do so)
+If needed, should be later stored as a secure, HttpOnly cookie (needs backend to do so).
+Otherwise just use KeyCloak remember me.
 7. User is redirected to dashboard
 8. Access token automatically refreshed before expiration